-This mode is entered from power off mode whenever the BDLC supply voltage, $V{DD}$ , rises above its minimum specified value $(V{DD}-10\%)$ and some MCU reset source is asserted.
+This mode is entered from the power off mode whenever the BDLC supply voltage, V{DD} , rises above its minimum specified value $(V{DD} -10\%)$ and some MCU reset source is asserted.
 The internal MCU reset must be asserted while powering up the BDLC or an unknown state will be entered and correct operation cannot be guaranteed.
-Reset mode is also entered from any other mode as soon as one of the MCU's possible reset sources (such as LVR, POR, COP watchdog, reset pin, etc.) is asserted.
+Reset mode is also entered from any other mode as soon as one of the MCU's possible reset sources (such as LVR, POR, COP watchdog, and reset pin, etc.) is asserted.

-In reset mode, the internal BDLC voltage references are operative, $V{DD}$ is supplied to the internal circuits which are held in their reset state, and the internal BDLC system clock is running.
+In reset mode, the internal BDLC voltage references are operative; V{DD} is supplied to the internal circuits which are held in their reset state; and the internal BDLC system clock is running.
 Registers will assume their reset condition.
-Because outputs are held in their programmed reset state, inputs and network activity are ignored.
+Outputs are held in their programmed reset state.
+Therefore, inputs and network activity are ignored.